-The effects of bleaching in 2016 and 2017 are best summarised by GBRMPA here.
+The effects of bleaching in 2016 and 2017 are best summarised by GBRMPA.
 Boulder corals have not been impacted in the areas we visit, and also soft corals have been little affected.
 Plate corals, digitate corals and staghorn (Acropora) corals have been impacted the most, with higher mortality in very shallow areas, especially where the reef topography creates areas that get extra warming on hot days and slack water.
-Since April 2017 there has been a steady recovery which can be seen by large numbers of new small colonies less than 10cm diameter.
+Since April 2017 there has been a steady recovery which can be seen by large numbers of new colonies.

 We’re very fortunate at Wavelength in having a broad range of sites so we can still visit numerous areas where the reef appears little affected.
-However, there are places offshore this coastline where the level of coral mortality that occurred in 2016 and 2017 is shocking – and it’s worse further north over a vast area to the northern tip of the GBR.
-Our passengers are still having a great experience and impressed with the coral, and there are a large number of young new corals growing.
-That shouldn’t confuse how serious this bleaching event has been.
+However, there are places offshore this coastline where the level of coral mortality that occurred in 2016 and 2017 was shocking – and it was worse further north over a vast area to the northern tip of the GBR.
+Our passengers are still having a great experience and impressed with the coral, and there are a large number of young corals growing.
+That shouldn’t confuse how serious this bleaching event was.
 Coral reefs worldwide have been badly impacted, following the same pattern as the previous strongest recorded El Nino event in 1998, except more severely.
 Very strong evidence indicates that these events will become more frequent, reducing the ability of coral to recover in between.
 Long term monitoring by AIMS shows a steady decline in coral cover to its lowest level recorded by 2018 with a slight increase since then.